usernameisnotnavailable/Analysis-frontend/Readme.md

 #Analysis-frontend

-Goal is to provide a graphical interface which connects to Analysis-backend.
+Goal is to provide an interface which connects to Analysis-backend.
+Implement a dynamic canvas to display the data in a modern fashion.